LeadRDRK/AvatarCropper/README.md

     6. Add your language to `langs.json`
     7. Add your language to the README, in the Translations section.
         - Format: `- Language (added by [@username](https://github.com/username))`
-    8. Create a pull request.
+    8. Commit your changes and create a pull request.
 - If you didn't understand a single thing above: Create a new issue with your translation file and I'll do it for you!
 - You should also update your translation whenever new strings are added.
     - Occasionally check the `vi-vn.json` file for changes if possible.